What is the difference between an audiologist and an audiometrist?

 Am I eligible for free services?

-The Office of Hearing Services (Australian Government Hearing Services Program) assist some Australian Citizens with hearing support and free services.
+The Australian Government Hearing Services Program assists some Australian Citizens with hearing support and free services.
 For full details, please click HERE.

 I already have hearing aids, can you adjust them for me?